Podman Desktop for Java Development

 Podman is a solution to manage containers, pods, and images in a container or Kubernetes environment.
 It complies with OCI standards and can be used as an alternative to Docker.

-Podman Desktop is a convenient GUI on top of Podman to simplify container management across different operating systems and runtimes, including Kubernetes.
+Podman Desktop is a convenient GUI on top of Podman to simplify container management across different operating systems and runtimes, and with native support for Kubernetes and GPU-based AI workloads.

 Both Podman and Podman Desktop are fully open-source and free to use.
-They are part of a broader set of container tools backed by an active community and supported by Red Hat.
+They are part of a broader set of container tools originally developed by Red Hat, backed by an active community, and hosted at the Cloud Native Computing Foundation as CNCF Sandbox projects.

-This article will show how to install Podman and Podman Desktop, and how to configure them to make them ready for Java development.
+This article will show how to install Podman Desktop, and how to configure it to make it ready for Java development.

 Installing Podman Desktop

-Let's start by installing Podman and Podman Desktop.
+Let's start by installing Podman Desktop.
 On macOS and Linux, you can use the Homebrew package manager.

 brew install podman-desktop